a-p-f/SimpleModal/README.md

 #### options.onclose: function(value)
 A callback, which will be called when the modal window is closed.
 The argument will be whatever was passed to `SimpleModal.closeChild`, or `undefined`.

+#### options.container: element
+Normally, the iframe is appended to `document.body`, and disables all other elements on the page (scrolling, clicks, and keyboard access).

+If you specify `container`, the iframe will be appended to that element (and will always occupy the intersection of that element with the viewport).
+Scrolling, clicks, and keyboard access will only be blocked within that container.
+This allows you to, ie, leave a sidebar nav menu accessible while the "modal" is open.

 ### SimpleModal.closeChild([value], [then])
 If a current modal layer exists, close it.
 Otherwise, throw an error.